dr-Akari/qmk_firmware/docs/feature_bootmagic.md

 }
 ```

 You can additional feature here.
-For instance, resetting the EEPROM or requiring additional keys to be pressed to trigger Bootmagic Lite.
+For instance, resetting the NVRAM or requiring additional keys to be pressed to trigger Bootmagic Lite.
 Keep in mind that `bootmagic_lite` is called before a majority of features are initialized in the firmware.

 ## Addenda